-The TFI™ test measures the everyday French-language listening and reading proficiency skills of people in daily life and international workplace settings.
+The TFI™ test measures the everyday French-language listening and reading proficiency skills of people in daily life and international settings.
 Adding the Listening Comprehension and Reading Comprehension scores together gives a total test score on a scale ranging from 10 to 990 points (5 to 495 points for each section).
 TFI scores are valid and reported for two years from the test administration date, and scores are mapped to the Common European Framework of Reference (CEFR).

 How It's Scored

-Score Rosters are sent to employers or schools.
+Score Rosters are sent to institutions.
 They:

 Each Score Roster includes: